sting-ioc/sting/docs/dagger.md

 * Dagger has much better support for scopes as well as the (dagger specific) caching [reusable scope](https://dagger.dev/users-guide#reusable-scope).
 Sting assumes every binding within the injector has a single instance (at most) which is conceptually similar to `@Singleton` scoped instances.
-It is possible to model similar behaviour in Sting but it is laborious and inefficient.
+It is possible to model scopes in Sting but it is laborious and inefficient.

 It is possible that Sting will gain the functionality of subcomponents and scopes in the future and may even improve on the Dagger model by adding features such as